navarrothiago/upf-bpf/README.md

 <img src="img/up-ebpf-xdp-high-level.svg" alt="drawing" width="500"/>

 The library has a component, called `PFCP Session Manager`, which is a C++ API responsible for managing PFCP (Packet Forwarding Control Protocol) sessions.
 This layer selects the highest PDR and its rules for each PFCP session to compose the datapath Linux kernel.
-It is the `eBPF Program Manager`, which is responsible to load/unload the BPF programs.
+It is the `eBPF Program Manager`, which is responsible for loading/unloading the BPF programs.
 The BPF program is mapped to each rule defined in highest precedence PDR (e.g. FAR) for each PFCP session created.
 The fast path is composed of three main functions: Parser, Detection (both in entry BPF section) and Rule.
 The image below shows this in more detail.

 <img src="img/up-ebpf-xdp-high-level2.svg" alt="drawing" width="500"/>

 - Parser: responsible to parse the GTP and UDP packets
-- Detector: responsible match the Packet Detection Information (TEID, source interface and UE IP address) with the header of the packet.
+- Detector: responsible for matching the Packet Detection Information (TEID, source interface and UE IP address) with the header of the packet.
 If matches, so the rules of the PFCP session context must be applied
-- Rule: resonsible to encapsulate the logic of one rule (e.g. FAR, QER, BAR, etc).
+- Rule: responsible to encapsulate the logic of one rule (e.g. FAR, QER, BAR, etc).
 Depending on the PFCP session context, it might have more than one rule available in the datapath.

-> The FAR is madatory according to the 3GPP specification
+> The FAR is mandatory according to the 3GPP specification

 A low-level design (Datapath Layer) is shown below.

 <img src="img/v2-bpf-pipeline-base.svg" alt="drawing" width="500"/>

-The figure below show two pipeline examples in the datapath.
-One with only the FAR, the other one wit QER and FAR.
+The figure below shows two pipeline examples in the datapath.
+One with only the FAR, the other one with QER and FAR.

 <img src="img/v2-bpf-pipeline.svg" alt="drawing" width="500"/>